-Sto atus Н OUSING Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to encourage annexation to provide areas for housing development X Although several new homes have been built each year, all have been on existing lots.
+Sto atus HOUSING Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to encourage annexation to provide areas for housing development Х Although several new homes have been built each year, all have been on existing lots.
 A significant number of available properties exist.
 No concerted effort has been made to target property for annexation specifically for housing.
 This activity will be changed to project specific.
 2 Update 2005 Housing Plan Х Completed in 2017.
 3 Continue to encourage new MF/SF construction in the city Х New low income tax credit housing is currently under construction.
 No program has been promoted to specifically promote MF/SF construction.
 This activity will be changed to project specific.
-4 Continue to promote the restoration of old homes in Waynesboro Х 1 Waynesboro has a viable and productive Historic Preservation Commission.
+4 Continue to promote the restoration of old homes in Waynesboro Х Waynesboro has a viable and productive Historic Preservation Commission.
 The City has been proactive in using code enforcement measures to promote restoration of older homes.
 This activity will be changed to project specific.
 5 Implement the recommendations of the 2005 Housing Action Plan Х The majority of identified activities were completed.
 The 2005 Plan was updated in 2017.
 Additional measures are underway and will be ongoing.
 This activity will be changed to project specific.
 6 Designate at least \$50,000 or 10 houses for the dilapidated list X More than \$50,000 was designated to mitigate dilapidated housing.
 More than 10 dilapidated houses were removed.
-7 Clearance of vacant and dilapidated buildings throughout the city- in, but not limited to Corker Row and Reynolds St. Х Waynesboro has and continues to utilize CHIP and CDBG Housing funds to renovate and rebuild sub-standard housing.
-Corker and Reynolds Streets are in our current CDBG application target area.
-This activity will be changed to project specific.
-8 Rehabilitation of owner occupied sub-standard housing throughout the city- in but not limited to Corker Row and Reynolds St. Х Waynesboro has and continues to utilize CHIP and CDBG Housing funds to renovate and rebuild sub-standard housing.
-Corker and Reynolds Streets are in our current CDBG application target area.
-This activity will be changed to project specific.
-9 Reconstruction of owner occupied dilapidated housing throughout the city in but not limited to Corker Row and Reynolds St. Х Waynesboro has and continues to utilize CHIP and CDBG Housing funds to renovate and rebuild sub-standard housing.
-Corker and Reynolds Streets are in our current CDBG application target area.
-This activity will be changed to project specific.

-atus TR TRANSPORTATION Ongoing Postponed to V Pedigidus COMMENTS 1 Develop a citywide bike/pedestrian/greenways master plan including study of potential rails-to-trails Х Project temporarily postponed due to lack of funding.
+atus TRANSPORTATION (PROJECTS WILL BE MOVED TO COMMUNITY FACILITIES) Ongoing Postponed Not Accomplished COMMENTS 1 Develop a citywide bike/pedestrian/greenways master plan including study of potential rails-to- trails Х Project temporarily postponed due to lack of funding.
 2 Install sidewalks from W. 13th Street to Wal-Mart property Х Project temporarily postponed due to lack of funding.
-Sto atus IN INTERGOVERNMENTAL COORDINATION Ongoing Postponed pour pour pour pour pour pour pour pour 1 Continue to meet on an informal basis with officials and staff from Burke County municipalities to discuss various issues as needed X Although Waynesboro, the other cities and Burke County have good working relationships, interest to hold regular meetings has never fully developed.
-Moved to Policy.
+Sto atus INTERGOVERNMENTAL COORDINATION Ongoing Postponed Not Accomplished COMMENTS 1 Continue to meet on an informal basis with officials and staff from Burke County municipalities to discuss various issues as needed Х Although Waynesboro, the other cities and Burke County have good working relationships, interest to hold regular meetings has never fully developed.
+Moved to Community Facilities Policy, page 24.
 2 Create and implement inter-jurisdictional Water Authority X This project has been discussed on a limited basis.
 The City of Waynesboro has a fully functioning water system that includes an outside loop and available capacity to be expanded into additional areas into the County.
 Additional funding and land development legislation from the County will be necessary to install facilities and increase the feasibility of operating a water system in other portions of the County.
 The City of Waynesboro is generally in favor of operating a water system in the County as long as a viable system can be developed that does not cause a financial strain on City residents.
 Waynesboro will be the lead on this project.
-In new CWP.
+In new CWP for Waynesboro (pages 150 and 179), but all other local governments have moved this project to Community Facilities Policy, page 24.
 3 Hold regular (annual or semiannual) meetings with School Board and County Commission Х Although these boards enjoy a good working relationship, interest in holding regular meetings has never developed.
-Moved to Policy
+Moved to Community Facilities Policy, page 24.